 'It's undeniably easy to be spoiled, and after several hours the Finder feels very distant.'

 — MacPro Sweden

-'Xfile is without a doubt the greatest file browser ever written for the Mac.
-Once you start using it you will never want to see the Finder again.'
+'Xfile is without a doubt the greatest file manager ever written for the Mac.
+Once you start using it, you will never want to see the Finder again.'

 — Ankur Kothari

-This may take a moment to grasp, for it doesn't happen every day:
+Take a moment to ponder this - it doesn't happen every day.

 |'Xfile being able to list a folder with 2700+ items instantly is a welcome change!'|

 — David K